1929 Barcelona International Exposition: Private pavilions

-Other Exhibition works
+Other buildings

 Teatre Grec

 The landscaping of Montjuic mountain left works like the Teatre Grec, an open-air theatre inspired by ancient Greek theatres (particularly the Epidaurus), designed by Ramon Reventós.
 Located in the site of an old quarry, it has a 460 m2 semicircular area, with a diameter of 70 m and a 2,000 person capacity.
 It is currently the site of a summer festival in Barcelona, the Festival Grec.